 Retirement Planning and Contributions:

-- Make the maximum deductible contribution to your IRA or consider a Roth IRA if you are eligible.
-Even if you are not eligible for a Roth IRA, you may still be able to contribute through a “Back Door” ROTH IRA contribution by contributing to a nondeductible IRA and then converting it to a Roth IRA.
+- Even if you are not eligible for a Roth IRA, you may still be able to contribute through a “Back Door” ROTH IRA contribution by contributing to a nondeductible IRA and then converting it to a Roth IRA.
 For our best strategies on Roth IRA Conversions, see this article on Roth IRA conversion strategies post-2018 (due to the changes in the Tax Cuts and Jobs Act).

 - Try to avoid premature IRA payouts to avoid the 10 percent early withdrawal penalty unless you meet an exception.
 Exceptions may include first time home buyers, higher education expenses, disability, or medical need.
 For more exceptions, visit with your tax advisor.